 On February 23, 1868, William Edward Burghardt (W.E.B.)
 Du Bois is born in Great Barrington, Massachusetts.
-A brilliant scholar, Du Bois was an influential proponent of civil rights.
+Du Bois would become a brilliant scholar, an influential proponent of civil rights and a co-founder of the National Association for the Advancement of Colored People.

 In 1909, Du Bois helped found the National Association for the Advancement of Colored People.
 He edited the association’s journal, The Crisis, from 1910 to 1934, reaching an audience of more than 100,000 readers.
 But he resigned after an ideological rift with the group.
 In 1935, he published Black Reconstruction, a Marxist interpretation of the post-Civil War era.
 At Atlanta University, where he later taught, he founded a review of race and culture called Phylon in 1940 and the same year published Dusk at Dawn, in which he examined his own career as a case study of race dynamics.
 He rejoined the NAACP from 1944 to 1948 but broke with the group permanently after a bitter dispute.
 He joined the Communist Party in 1961 and moved to Ghana, where he became a citizen in 1963, the year of his death.